JasonGellis/table_reader/README.md

 ## Future updates

-- Webapp interface
-- Ability to select/deselect image and OCR processing
 - Support for special and non-English characters
 - Ability to handle numbers with a "mid-dot" or "decimal comma" (e.g., writing 2.9 as 2·9).